Find out what VAT should be charged on supplies of fuel and power if you're a supplier or a user.

 3.3 Charity non-business use

 If a charity does not make a charge, its activities are generally non-business.
 Supplies of fuel and power for use in such non-business activities are taxed at the reduced rate.
-You can find further information about charities and their business or non-business activities, in Notice 700 The VAT Guide and Notice 701/1 Charities.
+You can find further information about charities and their business or non-business activities, in VAT guide (VAT Notice 700) and How VAT affects charities (VAT Notice 701/1).

 3.4 Mixed use